 Counselling Services in Hull

-- They should be able to embrace constructive criticism and work effectively under pressure
+- They should be able to welcome criticism and work effectively under pressure

-- They need patience and the ability to remain calm in stressful situations
+- They need patience and the ability to stay calm in tense situations

-- They require an in depth knowledge of psychology
+- They need an in depth knowledge of psychology

 Counselling Near Hull